 Buoyancy

-Buoyancy is ultimately what makes things float, such as the buoy in Figure 1.
-This is true whether the material the boat is made of is lighter than water (like the balsa wood rafts Thor Heyerdahl and his crew crossed the Pacific with in 1947) or heavier than water.
+Buoyancy is ultimately what makes things float, such as the buoy above.
+This is true whether the material the thing that floats is made of is lighter than water (like the balsa wood rafts Thor Heyerdahl and his crew crossed the Pacific with in 1947) or heavier than water.
 The latter would include objects from the buoy shown to the ships of the U.S. Navy.

 The basic concept is very simple: for anything placed in a fluid medium, the upward force the medium exerts on the body is equal to the weight of the fluid the body displaces.
 This is not only true of bodies placed in water; it is also true of those in air.
 The difference is that, for those in air, the weight of the air displaced is usually not enough to “float” the aircraft.
 A notable exception are dirigibles such as the “Goodyear blimp,” which is filled with helium, a gas lighter than air.
 Another lighter-than-air gas used is hydrogen.
 This is very combustible, as everyone was reminded of when the Hindenburg caught fire in New Jersey in 1938.

-Most buoyancy applications are marine ones, and it is those we will concentrate on in this experiment.
+Most buoyancy applications are marine ones, and it is those we will focus our attention.
 We will also concentrate on rectangular forms and flat-bottomed vessels, which simplifies the math somewhat.
 However, these principles can be extended to just about any floating craft.
+Before we start let’s look at a diagram of the physical variables; you’ll need this as you move through the narrative.

 For a fluid at rest, the hydrostatic pressure increases linearly with depth, thus